Increasing innovation impact at KLM by building solid innovation capabilities

 KLM can proudly look back on 100 years of history in aviation.
-To achieve their ambition in becoming the most customer-centric, innovative network carrier and continue their pioneering role in the next 100 years requires them to increase the adaptive and innovative capacity of the organization.
-KLM acknowledges this requires to adopt a design driven culture and practice that is collaborative, innovative and user centred.
+To achieve their ambition of becoming the most customer-centric, innovative network carrier and continue their pioneering role in the next 100 years requires them to increase the adaptive and innovative capacity of the organization.
+KLM acknowledges this requires adopting a design-driven culture and practice that is collaborative, innovative, and user-centred.

 A skill-based approach tailored to a wide variety of teams, contexts and challenges

 We leveraged existing design initiatives and capabilities within KLM, in collaboration with the KLM internal core team.
 Together we developed the program through three interlinking workstreams:

 To ensure that the design driven culture, practice and ways of working survive after the end of the program, we co-created an organisational backbone.
 We enhanced amongst others: a northstar vision, a capability framework, the programme branding, a shared language, tailored design methods tools and empowering and connecting the existing design community.